lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 because you can't gather enough time to accept / refute them.
 The evidence feels so solid on the surface, your mind will be confused whether they are actually refutable if I do a web search with my *'limited'* knowledge.
-Finally you succumb to *"better be safe than sorry"*.
+Finally you succumb to *better be safe than sorry*.

 You can almost feel the shades of gray here.
 Promotion of science in the way science intends is great, right?
 Look at all the T.V. programs, all the news